Guest0x0/ipudp/README.md

 But it also means that only one client can connect to the remote server at a time, as port mapping is impossible at the Networking Layer.

+- The protocol for communication between client and server is UDP.
+As the connectionless property of UDP can reduce tunneling overhead.
+However, other protocols are possible, too.
+Again, the tunneling part is designed to be modular.
+When UDP is not the best option, switching to other protocols like TCP or ICMP should be easy.

 - Instead of using complicated ciphers like AES, TLS, etc.. `ipudp` uses a very simple reactive (stream cipher with key stream dependent on all previous plaintext bytes as well) cipher.
 This cipher is undoubtedly uncomparable to well-tested industrial ciphers.